 The thin diaphragm has a printed or embedded conductive wire (rather than a conductive coil like the moving-coil dynamic driver).
 This diaphragm is sandwiched between two magnet arrays.

 As the audio signal is passed through the diaphragm, the diaphragm will oscillate back and forth between the magnetic arrays according to the magnetic attraction/repulsion between the diaphragm and magnets.

 This diaphragm movement causes coinciding sound waves to be produces.

-The Audeze LCD-X (link to compare prices on Amazon and B&H Photo/Video) is a pair of higher-end planar magnetic headphones.
+The Audeze LCD-X (link to check the price on Amazon) is a pair of higher-end planar magnetic headphones.

 The Audeze LCD-X is featured in My New Microphone’s Top Best Planar Magnetic Headphones.

 Audeze is featured in My New Microphone’s Top Best Headphone Brands In The World.